 “For example, if you know that your client attends a yearly trade show, and frequently returns from that show with a host of questions or concerns, try and make sure that you are around for that post-show contact.
 Maybe your client has some patents on a key product, and needs immediate action to analyze and potentially shut down infringing products they encountered at the show.
 You can assume they will want immediate action, so best not schedule your annual fraternity ski week for that time where you know your client will want you accessible.” – Gaston Kroub founding partner of Kroub, Silbersher & Kolmykov PLLC

 If small law firm calendar management just hasn’t been your forte, there are a multitude of options available to you.
 One of the most cost-effective options is hiring a virtual receptionist.
 A virtual receptionist can answer your small firm’s phone calls with a custom script, qualify leads for you, screen calls, take appointments, and help manage your firm’s calendar for around $120/month.
-You can get started with a free 30 day trial here!
+You can get started with a free 30 day trial by clicking the button below!